jay7n/LDWild/LDWild.wiki/Home.md

 Welcome to the LDWild wiki!

 #Overview
->__LDWild__ is independent game developing project, which means " the Wild of a Lucid Dream ", also means "the Wild of a Loser's Dream".
+>__LDWild__ is an independent game developing project, which means " the Wild of a Lucid Dream ", also means "the Wild of a Loser's Dream".
 Note this is not the game name, but only a code name for the developing.
 >
 >As a loser who's a rookie programmer in this reality, me, like most other guys, has a dream which is to make an independent game that could reflect the thought of myself.
 >